-Jesus Christ… who is he exactly?
-What I know of Jesus I have learned reading the Bible, attending mass and talking with friends.
-In the Catholic school, I was taught about Jesus Christ and the Blessed trinity, I was exposed to a belief in something greater than myself.
+Who is he exactly?
+What I know of Jesus I learned from research, reading the Bible, attending mass and sharing with friends.
+I was aware of the teachings of Jesus at an early age and taught about Jesus Christ and the Blessed trinity.
+Today I believe Christ is not just about religion, but also that of faith, hope and spirituality; as a result of my faith, I believe in something greater than myself.

 About Jesus Christ

 What is there to know about Jesus?
 As much that has been written about him, there is still a great deal of mystery surrounding his birth, death and resurrection.
 Jesus is viewed as many things to many people.
 By not placing Jesus in a predefined box, it allows each of us to form our own belief and personal relationship with him.
 Ultimately, Jesus (God) belongs to everyone.
 Jesus Christ is love and through him there is salvation and hope.

 To the non-believer, I wish you many blessings on your journey and to self-discovery.
-It is through respect of one another and our views that we can live among each other in accord and acceptance.
+Above all, t is through respect of one another and our views that we can live among each other in accord and acceptance.

 Whether one chooses to believe in God or not, the pathway we take is personal.
 Free will allows each of us with the opportunity to travel our path while on earth.
 Choose wisely and may you travel in peace.